 Monday, March 28, 2016

 In all of recorded history there are certain individuals that stand-out as shining stars to me personally and publicly.
-Some of them I mention here you may know or may not.
-Jesus Christ, Maurice Hall, Jeanne Mesquit, my wife Kelly Johnson, Ronald Reagan, Mac Mann, Danny Thomas, Lucille Ball, Red Skelton and now – Jack Frye.
+Since I began this project in 2013, some of them I mention here you may know or may not.
+Jesus Christ, Maurice Hall, Jeanne Mesquit, my wife Kelly Johnson, Ronald Reagan, Mac Mann, Danny Thomas, Lucille Ball, Red Skelton, Steve Morse, Dale Earnhardt, and here – Jack Frye.

 These are individuals that I esteem to have exemplified true love and sacrifice for their fellow man, and have and will leave a legacy of goodness and compassion beyond their years for which we can rely on when we are looking for a role model with superior qualities.